 Filming A Monster Calls was a long, hard but also very enjoyable process.
 We filmed for one month in Manchester and some time in Barcelona where I had a great time and got to go around the city on the weekends.
 In terms of working with Liam, he wasn’t actually on set for the filming, but I did do Motion Capture with him for two weeks before filming started.
-When I got to see the film for the first it was amazing to see all of the special effects of the monster with Liam’s voice and the work I did come together as one.
+When I got to see the film for the first time, it was amazing to see all of the special effects of The Monster with Liam’s voice and the work I did come together as one.

 When I was told that I had gotten the part, I was obviously very excited but I was definitely nervous too because I was still relatively new to acting and this was a big role for someone my age to undertake.
 Also, because so many people loved the book, I didn’t want to let those people down.

 I filmed The Belly of the Whale in November of last year in Dublin, Ireland.
-I play Joey, a misfit teen who finds himself in some misfortune, he forms an unexpected alliance with Ronald, played by Pat Short and they devise a plan to rob an arcade.
+I play Joey, a misfit teen who finds himself in some misfortune, he forms an unexpected alliance with Ronald, played by Pat Short, and they devise a plan to rob an arcade.

 Pan was extremely fun to film because there were a lot of other kids my age on set.
 Me and Levi Miller, who played Peter, would often explore London together on the weekend and we had a great time.
 One aspect of Pan that was really enjoyable was the stunts, I had to train and practise for them and I just enjoyed being in a harness and pretending like I could fly.